OpenAstronomy/action-skip-ci/README.md

 Non-pull request event will not be affected.
 This is because we want the CI to run when a PR is merged even though its last commit has a directive to skip CI for that PR.

-*Note: If GitHub Actions ever supports this feature natively for pull requests, then we do not need this action.*

 ## Ways to customize